MLCL/Byblo/README.md

-# DTTools
+# Byblo

-DTTools is a software package for the construction of large-scale *distributional thesauri*.
+Byblo is a software package for the construction of large-scale *distributional thesauri*.
 It provides an efficient yet flexible framework for calculating all pair-wise similarities between terms in a corpus.

 ## Distribution Thesauri Overview